d3fc/d3fc/site/src/components/data/walk.md

 ---

 The random walk component creates a random series of values based on a [Geometric Brownian Motion](http://stuartreid.co.za/interactive-stochastic-processes/).
 It is useful for generating arbitrary sets of data.
-The [random financial](./financial.html) component uses it to generate two series of points, which are then converted into a price bar series.
+The [random financial](./financial.html) component uses this component to create a random price series and a random volume series.

 ```js
 {{{example-code}}}